 The most widespread approach to the use of indigenous knowledge applied by natural scientists, anthropologists and development experts takes certain elements of local/indigenous knowledge and incorporates these into the body of Western expert knowledge.
-Such knowledge is collected, taken out of context, incorporated into western scientific knowledge
+Such knowledge is collected, taken out of context, incorporated into western scientific knowledge and then disseminated to a wider audience of farmers/local people in a wider geographic context.
+Even though it may yield important new technical facts, this approach simply reifies existing power relations and the primacy of Western expert knowledge within the developmentalist framework.

-The discovery of the rich body of indigenous knowledges must be seen as a positive move because it stems from a closer look at things 'as they are' at the local level.
-The usual approach of development- and government agencies is to design programmes and projects in their offices with needs and goals defined from the top and more or less disregard the actual situation.
-'People's participation' usually begins, -not at the design stage, but when the plans are implemented into practice.
+The discovery of a rich body of indigenous knowledge must be seen as a positive move because it stems from a closer look at things 'as they are' at the local level.
+The usual approach of development- and government agencies is to design programmes and projects in their offices with needs and goals defined from the top and while more or less disregarding the actual situation.
+'People's participation' usually begins, not at the design stage, but when the plans are put into practice.